dkobak/excess-mortality-war/README.md

 This repository contains the following data requested directly from Rosstat:

-* Number of deaths by federal region, year (1990 to 2023), age (5-year groups), and gender.
+* Number of deaths by federal region, year (1990 to 2023), age (5-year groups), and sex.
-* Number of external deaths by year (2000 to 2022) and gender.
+* Number of external deaths by year (2000 to 2022) and sex.
-* Number of HIV deaths by year (2006 to 2023), age (1-year groups), and gender.
+* Number of HIV deaths by year (2006 to 2023), age (1-year groups), and sex.